Osprey Language Specification

 - Pattern matching for elegant conditional logic

-- Fast HTTP servers and clients with built-in streaming support
+- Fast HTTP/HTTPS servers and clients with built-in streaming support

 🚧 NOTE: The Osprey language and compiler are actively under development.
 This specification represents the design goals and planned features.
 Please refer to individual sections for current implementation status.